-If the analysis fails to make the required demonstration, the District shall provide sufficient offsets to make up the difference out of the Small Facility Banking Account.
-If the Small Facility Banking Account does not contain the necessary surplus emission reductions, the District shall obtain the necessary surplus emission reductions.
+If the analysis fails to make the required demonstration, the District shall provide sufficient offsets to make up the difference out of the small facility bank.
+If the small facility bank does not contain the necessary surplus emission reductions, the District shall obtain the necessary surplus emission reductions.